ogkranthi/100-days-of-code/log.md

                         Now I am confident about coding them.
 I feel, I can code them with out wasting a lot of time

 **Link to work:* Uploaded to CTCI branch on github

+### Day 2: March 27, 2018

+**Today's Progress**:  Implemented Graph data structure using using adjacentMatrix and learned garbage collection in java

+**Thoughts:** : I should start early to make sure I code enough in the day.
+I will start working in the morning, so that I can code before I sleep

+**Link to work:* Uploaded to CTCI branch on github